Bidders queue for MF Global LME stake - sources

-LONDON A raft of bidders including J.P.
-Morgan (JPM.N) is lining up for failed brokerage MF Global's MFGLQ.PK stake in the London Metals Exchange, two sources familiar with the situation said, providing some solace for creditors.
+LONDON Nov 19 A raft of bidders including J.P.
+Morgan is lining up for failed brokerage MF Global's stake in the London Metals Exchange, two sources familiar with the situation said, providing some solace for creditors.

 "There are multiple parties involved," one of the sources told Reuters, requesting anonymity.
 "It'll be done in the short term I believe," the source said.